HarryLovesCode/Vulkan-API-Book/chap3/windows.md

     int nCmdShow);
 ```

-Finally, before we can begin creating the window and adding functionality, we need another function.
-We'll need to declare this Here's the definition...
+Before we can begin creating the window and adding functionality, we need another function.
+Here's the definition...

 ```cpp
 LRESULT CALLBACK WndProc(HWND, UINT, WPARAM, LPARAM);